williamlsh/vault/README.md

 ### CI Integration

+Vault integrated with the following CI/CDs:

-Vault has Circle CI integrated, for testing and builds.
+- Circle CI: for testing and building.
+- Github Actions: for testing across all platforms.
+- Docker hub: for building and pushing latest image.

 ### Credits